-While cannabis producers may link the use of their products to specific desired effects, such as energy, calm, sleepiness, or hunger, these claims have not been backed by substantiated scientific studies.
+While cannabis producers may associate the use of their products to a wide range of specific desired effects, such as energy, calmness, sleepiness, pain relief, or hunger, these claims have not been backed by substantiated scientific studies.

-- Cannabis effects depend on many factors, such as your genetic makeup, frequency of use, age, sex, current mood and personality, and any existing mental health conditions.
+- Cannabis effects depend on many factors, such as your genetic makeup, frequency of use, age, sex, current mood and personality, and any existing mental health conditions and medications.

-- Customers should do their own unbiased research when shopping for and choosing cannabis products.
+- Customers should do their unbiased research when shopping for and choosing cannabis products.

 Humans and cannabis plants share similar chemical compounds called cannabinoids (in people, they’re known as endocannabinoids).
-We produce them naturally through our endocannabinoid system, which is thought to control how we feel, move and react.
-We also have cannabinoid receptor sites all over our bodies, which the endocannabinoids bind to.
+We produce them naturally through our endocannabinoid system, which controls how we feel, moves, and react.
+We also have cannabinoid receptor sites all over our bodies - primarily in our central nervous and immune systems - which the endocannabinoids bind to.
 The plant’s cannabinoids — the most studied of which are tetrahydrocannabinol (THC) and cannabidiol (CBD) — also interact with these receptors and inhibit the way they function.

 Because the number of receptors and their locations vary from person to person, our reactions to THC and CBD differ as well.
-So even if two people consume the exact same strain of cannabis, their reactions and the effects could be very different.
-The effects of cannabis also depend on factors such as the consumption method and frequency of use, and your genetics, age, sex, personality, current mood and existing mental health conditions.
+So even if two people consume the same strain of cannabis, their reactions and the effects could be very different.
+The results of cannabis also depend on factors such as the consumption method and frequency of use, genetics, age, sex, personality, current mood and existing mental health conditions.

-Although consumers have reported that cannabis may have health benefits and effects, pleasant or not, the small amount of research conducted to date does not adequately back up these mostly anecdotal claims.
+Although consumers have reported that cannabis may have health benefits and effects - such as providing some amount of relief for those who live with neuropathic pain, seizures, or draught syndrome; however, the small amount of research conducted to date does not adequately back up these (mostly) anecdotal claims.

-Besides THC and CBD, there are hundreds of compounds present in cannabis.
-However, to date, researchers have been unable to do adequate research into how it works and its effects on the body.
+Besides just THC and CBD, there are hundreds of compounds present in cannabis.
+However, researchers have been unable to do adequate research into how they work and their effects on the body to date.

-While many Licensed Producers give intended or reported effects for their products, this information is often crowd-sourced from the consumers who have used them.
-The effects have generally not been scientifically gathered or tested.
+While many licensed producers give intended or reported effects for their products, this information is often crowd-sourced from the consumers who have used them.
+The results have generally not been scientifically gathered or tested.

-To find the most accurate information, you must go the source directly.
-If you want to find studies and their results, you need to consult a credible publishing journal and ensure the paper itself is peer reviewed.
-This means that it has passed through the eyes of other professionals in the field who have deemed the journal as a credible source.
+To find the most accurate information, you must go directly to the source.
+Suppose you want to find studies and their results.
+In that case, you need to consult a credible publishing journal and ensure the paper itself is peer-reviewed.
+That means it has been read and evaluated by other professionals who have deemed the journal as a credible source.

 Ultimately, the best way to know how cannabis will affect you is through personal experience.
-Begin with a product that is lower in THC and CBD potency, and use a small amount to see how it affects you.
+Begin with a lower THC and CBD potency product, and use a small amount to see how it affects you.